 Fraction will send you a settlement letter at least 90 days before the expiration of the term.
 We will also work with the homeowner to understand what path they would like to choose at least 30 days before the end of the term.

 At the end of your term, you can choose to refinance for another term.
 Refinancing is contingent on meeting the underwriting guidelines at the time, such as meeting the minimum credit score requirements and a satisfactory appraisal.

 Refinancing requires a new appraisal.
 Fraction covers the cost of a new appraisal when refinancing and at the end of the term to see how the value of your home has changed over time.

 Fraction will use the appraisal to determine the exit value for the existing Fraction agreement and the starting value for the new Fraction agreement.
-This agreement will feature new terms and updated minimum and maximum rates and be sent to the homeowner along with repayment information.
+This agreement will feature new terms and updated rates and be sent to the homeowner along with repayment information.
 Once approved for refinancing, the new loan amount will be based on the new appraised value.